 It is useful to consider how the space in a shared house is used, and this may have to be tailored to your client groups.
-For example, landlords are likely to want living/ dining rooms to be let out as bedrooms to maximise on rental income, but it may be beneficial for tenants to keep the room as a communal space as this may help with socialising.
-However, in some HMOs, for example, those with a young tenant group, or a high percentage of clients with drug/alcohol dependency or with previous substance misuse issues, having a communal and
+For example, landlords are likely to want living/dining rooms to be let out as bedrooms to maximise on rental income, but it may be beneficial for tenants to keep the room as a communal space as this may help with socialising.
+However, in some HMOs, for example, those with a young tenant group, or a high percentage of clients with drug/alcohol

-Individual tenancies in shared accommodation: 'Stranger Sharers'
+Individual tenancies in shared accommodation: 'Stranger Shares'

-- Are happy to share with people they do not know - Have low support needs and need minimal support in their tenancies - Do not have anyone else to share with social space maybe detrimental.
-Access to communal spaces may encourage parties/ gatherings which could put the landlord's relationship with the neighbours at risk, as well as encouraging situations in which tenants are tempted back into their negative habits or peer groups.
+- Are happy to share with people they do not know - Have low support needs and need minimal support in their tenancies - Do not have anyone else to share with